-If myIPFW or OASIS are unavailable, a message should be posted on the login page providing additional information, including how long the outage is expected to last.
+If myIPFW is unavailable, a message should be posted on the log in page providing additional information, including how long the outage is expected to last.

 A student that audits a course will enroll in the course, attend class and pay full fees, but will not receive a grade or credit for the course.
 The grade mode of audit may not be selected during online registration.
 Effective Fall 2013, if you wish to select the audit option for a class DURING the first week of the semester (or equivalent for a summer session), follow normal registration or drop-add procedures and indicate audit (A), beside the appropriate class(es) on your registration drop/add card.
 Advisor signature is required during the first week of the semester (or equivalent during a summer session) on the registration drop/add card.

 If you wish to select the audit option AFTER the first week of the semester (or equivalent for a summer session), you must complete a "Petition for Late Audit" form, available from the registrar's office (KT 107).
 A "Petition for Late Audit" form requires the signature or written acknowledgement from the course instructor, your academic advisor and approval from a representative of the financial aid office.
 Changing a class to the audit option may only occur during the first six weeks of the semester (or equivalent during the summer session).
 Regular course fees will be assessed.

 Audited courses appear on the transcript records of IU students as a grade of NC (No-Credit) and appear on Purdue transcripts as a grade of AU (Audit).
 Shifts between audit and regular credit will not be made after the deadline specified in the academic calendar.